 For the judgmental doorman

 Give him something to focus on instead of your late-night/early-morning comings and goings.
-One of the year’s most buzzed-about novels (it made our columnist Chris Black’s summer reading list), Fleishman Is in Trouble has plenty of drama (divorce, dating apps, money problems) to capture his attention.
+One of the year’s most buzzed-about novels (it comes recommended by Jeannine A. Cook, the owner of Harriet’s Bookshop in Philadelphia, and plenty of Strategist writers) The Vanishing Half has plenty of drama (family secrets, long-lost twins, complex questions of race and identity) to capture his attention.

 For the boss who emails you all weekend